hpi-schul-cloud/nuxt-client/docs/1-Tutorials/HowToUseEventBus.md

 ## How to name your events

-Since these events are global, and can therefore be subscribe to by any component.
+Events emitted over the eventBus are global, and can therefore be subscribe to by any component.
 We need to make sure, that we do not have event identifiers of the same name.
 This could otherwise cause unpredictable behavior or unexpected bugs.

 To ensure this, we use the following naming scheme: <br /> `eventName@component` whereby 'component' is the component that emits the event.
-If more than one component emits an event, use: `eventName@global`
+If more than one component emits the same event, use: `eventName@global`

 ## How to emit events